rhomobile/rhoconnect-rb/README.md

 Next, your models will need to declare a partition key for `rhoconnect-rb`.
 This partition key is used by `rhoconnect-rb` to uniquely identify the model dataset when it is stored in a rhoconnect instance.
 It is typically an attribute on the model or related model.  `rhoconnect-rb` supports two types of partitions:

-* :app - No unique key will be used, a shared dataset is synchronzied for all users.
+* :app - No unique key will be used, a shared dataset is synchronized for all users.
 * lambda { some lambda } - Execute a lambda which returns the unique key string.

 For example, the `Product` model above might have a `belongs_to :user` relationship.
 This provides us a simple way to organize the `Product` dataset for rhoconnect by reusing this relationship.
 The partition identifying a username would be declared as: